dy/piezo/docs/r&d.md

     → sets can be listed as `(a,b,c)` ()
       ⇒ or even better, as functional languages do: `type in a|b|c`

-## [ ] Strings:
+## [ ] Strings -> let's try

   * Erlang-like "hello" === [104,101,108,108,111]
     + Standard
   - Case-sensitivize code
-  * Base32
-  * hex only
-    + standard form
+  + Floatbeats use strings
+  + Static precompiler can convert static arrays to strings
-    + easy to convert memory
+  + Map directly to data
-    - not as useful, no way to preview content
+  - convert to arrays
+    - `string + string` is pointless
+    -

 ## [ ] !? atoms: 'hello' (not string)
   * Atoms are useful for referencing: